Kalray: Corporate history

 Kalray was founded in 2008 as a spin-off of CEA French lab, with investors such as Renault–Nissan–Mitsubishi Alliance, Safran, NXP Semiconductors, CEA and Bpifrance.

 In April 2020, Kalray announced an $8 million investment from NXP which allows them to be able to develop various solutions for autonomous driving together.

 In January 2022, Kalray negotiated with arcapix Holdings Ltd. for their acquisition.
 Arcapix is the parent company of pixitmedia and arcastream.
 At the Flash Memory Summit Awards (FMS) in August 2022, Kalray was awarded the Most Innovative Technology award for their Flashbox.
 In May 2023, the IP-CUBE project that is led by Kalray won the "Technological Maturation and Demonstration of Embedded Artificial Intelligence Solutions" label under the "France Relance 2030 – Future Investments" plan.

+In February 2024, Kalray announced a collaboration with Arm.

+In 2025, Kalray sold its software activities to DataCore Software.

 Product history

 The first Kalray patent was filed in 2010.
 Today the company holds more than 30 patent families, including 2 families with an exclusive CEA license.

 On 22 June 2015, Kalray began the distribution of data center acceleration board families: TurboCard and KONIC, for networking and storage applications, both of which can be programmed with either standard C or C++.
 TurboCard and KONIC both utilize the MPPA2-256 Bostan second generation processor.

 In January 2019, Kalray and NXP began a partnership for new platforms for automated driving.
-The Massively Parallel Processor Array (MPPA) chips from Kalrey together with the two NXP chips will be used in the new BlueBox 2.0.
+The Massively Parallel Processor Array (MPPA) chips from Kalray together with the two NXP chips will be used in the new BlueBox 2.0.
 Together with Wistron, Kalray launched the FURIO1200 storage system in January 2021.
 The K200-LP accelerator card was launched in June 2021.

 Kalray was granted a fund from the French government in May 2023 to develop the Dolomites manycore processor.